Bivariant theory

 In mathematics, a bivariant theory was introduced by Fulton and MacPherson (Fulton & MacPherson 1981), in order to put a ring structure on the Chow group of a singular variety, the resulting ring called an operational Chow ring.

-On technical levels, a bivariant theory is a mix of a homology theory and a cohomology theory.
+On technical levels, a bivariant theory is a mix of a homology theory, specifically Borel-Moore homology, and a cohomology theory.
 In general, a homology theory is a covariant functor from the category of spaces to the category of abelian groups, while a cohomology theory is a contravariant functor from the category of (nice) spaces to the category of rings.
 A bivariant theory is a functor both covariant and contravariant; hence, the name “bivariant”.

 Definition

 Unlike a homology theory or a cohomology theory, a bivariant class is defined for a map not a space.